JGUsman007/JG-Hud/README.md

 <h1 align='center'>Install Guide</a></h1>
-The server logo size should be 100px by 100px
 - Insert `JG-Hud` into your resources folder
 - add the following to your server cfg:
   - `ensure JG-Hud`